lowercase-app/learn/docs/user-settings/settings.md

 ### Cancel subscription

 You can cancel your subscription but not delete your account (below).
-A subscription refers the ability to use the editor, view documents, and publish content.
+A subscription refers to the ability to use the editor, view documents, and publish content.

-If you cancel, you can still use for the duration of the current billing cycle.
+If you cancel, you can still use it for the duration of the current billing cycle.

 ## Account